SeyedHamidreza/cognitive_robotics_manipulation/README.md

 ## TODO

 - Add a param to save/not save the results
 - Objects disappear after several runs, check the potential reasons.
+You can press W to see the simulation in CAD mode